rhianneg/rhianneg.github.io/content/pages/index.md

         style: primary
         elementId: ''
     text: >
-      Having worked in fast paced environments at Deloitte Consulting and a startup has taught me to quickly adapt and always be open to learning.
+      Working in fast paced environments has taught me to quickly adapt and always be open to learning.
 I like learning new skills and using them to build solutions that help solve business problems.
-I also believe in using my programming skills to build automation that helps me and my team perform better.
+I also believe in using my programming skills to build automation tools that help me and my team perform better.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''